Dhruv-2003/HashNodeBlogs/clagvmekh001k08l5615u6k7c.md

 - `transfer` -  Transfer the token from an Address
 - `get-owner` -  Get the owner of a particular token

+Here too , we can implement the SIP-009 trait ,with `impl-trait 'SP2PABAF9FTAJYNFZH93XENAJ8FVY99RRM50D2JG9.nft-trait.nft-trait `, even this trait contract is deployed on Stacks chain.

 1. To Create the token use `define-non-fungible-token tokenName` , and this will create nftTokens for you .
 ![Screenshot 2022-11-14 at 3.00.36 PM.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1668418240572/HGPgQ-ik_.png align="left")